CoderFoundry/FindMissingDigit/README.md

 - The `?` can appear anywhere in the numbers on the left or right of the equation.
 - There will only be one missing digit.
 - Equations will always be provided as a string, and should be formatted as `"{integer} {operator} {integer} = {integer}"`.
-- Return `-1` if it is impossible create a mathematically correct equation or invalid input was received.
+- Return `-1` if it is impossible to create a mathematically correct equation or invalid input was received.

 ### Edge Cases